Functionality

 Input

-In order to describe the dynamics of a quantum system the Trotterization method is applied to simulate the time evolution.
-This method may require the user to provide such parameters as Trotter step size or the number of Trotter steps.
+In order to describe the dynamics of a quantum system, the Trotterization method is applied to simulate the time evolution.
+This method may require the user to provide certain parameters, such as Trotter step size or the number of Trotter steps.

 Further required information is:

-• The original Hamiltonian (depending on the function you use).
+- The original Hamiltonian (depending on the function used).

-• Furthermore, the decomposition blocks contain all the information about swapping operations, and whether the qubit indices the noise acts on need to be remapped when commuting noise past the block.
+- Furthermore, the decomposition blocks contain all the information about swapping operations, and whether the qubit indices that the noise is acting on need to be remapped when the noise commutes past the block.

 Output